Share

 An ahuman data ship flees the Solar System

-The ahumans are a superphyle of artificially intelligent entities (AI) who have rejected any form of relationship with humanity or other intelligent biological species.
+The ahumans are a superphyle of artificially intelligent entities (AI) who have rejected any form of close relationship with humanity or other intelligent biological species.

 First emerging during the Interplanetary Age of old Earth, many a-human AI fled the Solar System and established themselves around uncolonized stars.
 Some have retreated into solipsism, some have rejoined the mainstream of the Orion's Arm civilization, and some have formed wide networks of like-minded entities, such as the Diamond Network and the Solipsist Panvirtuality.